 The equipment under test (EUT) was configured for testing in a typical fashion (as a customer would normally use it).
-The EUT was mounted to a cardboard box, which enabled the engineer to maximize emissions through its placement in the three orthogonal axes.
+The EUT was placed on a turntable, which enabled the engineer to maximize emissions through its placement in the three orthogonal axes.